-The FederatedX Storage Engine is a fork of the Federated Storage Engine, the latter of the two no longer being maintained by Oracle.
-The purpose of FederatedX is to keep this storage engine's development progressing-- to both add new features as well as fix old bugs.
+The FederatedX storage engine is a fork of MySQL's Federated storage engine, which is no longer being developed by Oracle.
+The original purpose of FederatedX was to keep this storage engine's development progressing-- to both add new features as well as fix old bugs.

 Since MariaDB 10.0, the CONNECT storage engine also allows access to a remote database via MySQL or ODBC connection (table types: MYSQL, ODBC).
 However, in the current implementation there are several limitations.

 - What is the FederatedX storage engine?

 - Uninstalling the Plugin

 - How do I create a federated server?

 - How does FederatedX differ from the old Federated Engine?

 - Where can I get FederatedX